-Property identification approval must be given by the addressing agency prior to final approval of a subdivision.
+Property identification approval must be given by the addressing authority prior to final approval of a subdivision.
 The property identification approval must appear on the final plat of a subdivision, PUD, condominium or other proposed development prior to final approval and upon amendment.
-The developer shall pay for and the county arrange to manufacture and install all street identification signs as required by the addressing agency.
+The developer shall pay for and arrange to manufacture and install all street identification signs as required by the addressing authority.

-- 2.49.080 Street identification change. - A. Upon application from seventy-five percent of the owners of structures located upon a street for a change in street name identification, and upon payment of a fee set in accordance with Section 3.42.040, the mayor designee may grant a street name change.
+2.49.080 - Street identification change.

+- A. Upon application from seventy-five percent of the owners of structures located upon a street for a change in street name identification, and upon payment of a fee set in accordance with Section 3.42.040, the mayor designee may grant a street name change.
 If the request is granted, the applicant shall pay the cost of changing signage.
-After payment is received, the county shall change the signs and the official street file. - B. If, in the opinion of the mayor designee, the requested change of street name serves a legitimate public interest, the mayor designee may waive payment of the fee. - 2.49.090 Street identification change originated by the county. - A. The county may initiate a street name change when doing so would be in the public interest. - 1.
-The addressing agency shall notify all owners of properties which have structures on the street proposed for a name change, by mailing to the county recorded property owner address. - 2.
+The addressing agency shall change the official street file. - B. If, in the opinion of the mayor designee, the requested change of street name serves a legitimate public interest, the mayor designee may waive payment of the fee.

+2.49.090 - Street identification change originated by the County, contract municipality, or addressing authority.

+- A. The county, contract municipality, or addressing authority may initiate a street name change when doing so would be in the public interest. - 1.
+The addressing authority shall notify all owners of properties which have structures on the street proposed for a name change, b,y mailing to the county recorded property owner address. - 2.
 If the property owners who own lots with structures on a street proposed for a name change desire to participate in renaming the street, they may sign a petition agreeing and proposing a new street name.
-The new name petition must contain at least seventy-five percent of the signatures of recorded property owners with structures and must be completed within thirty days after notification of the proposed name change by the addressing agency. - 3.
-If property owners do not provide a petition agreeing on a new street name, the name change shall be based on recommendation from the addressing agency to the mayor designee. - B. The addressing agency will recommend a proposed street name change to the mayor designee.
-The mayor designee will approve any street name change by communicating the approval, in writing, to
+The new name petition must contain at least seventy-five percent of the signatures of recorded property owners with structures and must be completed within thirty days after notification of the proposed name change by the addressing authority. - 3.
+If property owners do not provide a petition agreeing on a new street name, the name change shall be based on recommendation from the addressing authority to the mayor designee. - B. The addressing authority will recommend a proposed street name change to the mayor designee.
+The mayor designee will approve any street name change by communicating the approval, in writing, to the addressing authority.
+The payment of a fee may be waived by the mayor designee when a name change is based on public safety reasons. - C. The addressing authority will record the appropriate documentation to officially change a street name after approval of the change has been given in writing by the mayor designee.
+The addressing authority shall notify the United States Postal Service, the Valley Emergency Communications Center, and other appropriate government and public safety agencies of the name change.
+After recordation the addressing agency shall change the original street file.